 If your students can see the results of their recycling, they’re more likely to do it outside of the classroom, too.
 So how can you show them the amount of paper they’ve saved or the number of bottles and cans they’ve collected?
 Use a sticker chart, take photos, or just recognize students when you catch them recycling.
 If you want to be really ambitious, try our life-size game of Recycle Drop (above).
 Collect recyclable items until the container is full.
 And then play the game with your students.
 Learn more about the game here.

 Paper, aluminum cans, and plastic bottles are all items that students can see being recycled every day.
 But what about items like broken crayons, batteries, or old electronics?
-After students take the quiz above, why not extend the learning?
 Start by dividing the class into several small groups and assign each of them a list of items that are more challenging to recycle.
 Then have them research to learn how those items can be recycled.
 As a final activity, they can present their findings to the class.

 We created this recycling-themed bingo game to help make learning about recycling more fun for your students.
 It includes a teacher’s guide for lessons and talking points for the different items featured on the boards.
 Be sure to take breaks and lead class discussions as you go to help students develop an understanding for all of the icons.